skywind3000/asyncrun.vim/README.md

 New option `-raw` will display the raw output (without matching to errorformat), you need the latest AsyncRun (after 1.3.13) to use this option.

-#### Open quickfix window automatically
-    :let g:asyncrun_open = 8

-AsyncRun displays its output in quickfix window, so if you don't use `:copen {height}` to open quickfix window, you won't see any output.
-Setting `g:asyncrun_open` to 8 will open quickfix window automatically at 8 lines height after command starts

 ## Manual